 Something that many people don't know about switching health funds is just how easy it is.

-Simply find and apply for the health insurance policy you want to switch to, and your new health fund will send you a Transfer Form.
-Once you sign and send it back to them, they will take care of the transfer with your old health fund by cancelling your old policy and retrieving your membership details.
+Simply find and apply for the health insurance policy you want to switch to, and your new health fund will manage your transfer.
+Once you give your new fund authorisation, they will take care of the transfer with your old health fund by cancelling your old policy and retrieving your membership details.
 Any portion of unused premium that you may have already paid to your old health fund will also be refunded to you.

 The only thing you may need to do is contact your financial institution to cancel any direct debits to your old health fund.